ranguli/zendoom/README.md

 # zendoom

-An _aggresively_ minimalistic fork of Chocolate Doom that strives to have the smallest, simplest codebase possible to make exploring the core principles of the Doom engine as zen-like as possible.
+An _aggresively_ minimalistic, eductional fork of Chocolate Doom that strives to have the smallest, simplest codebase possible to make exploring the core principles of the Doom engine as zen-like as possible.
 The only thing I might add (just for fun) is some kind of scripting support, perhaps embedding Lua or Guile so that code experiments can be made in a higher-level language.

+## Motivation

+Chocolate Doom is considered among the most conserative ports of Doom, but for someone looking to study and explore the Doom engine, it still has a lot of extra stuff going on:

+- DeHackEd support
+- Merging of sprites and flats (DeuTex)
+- OPL emulation
+- MIDI support using timidity/fluidsynth
+- PC speaker support
+- GUS emulation

+These things are _amazing_ for recreating the original feel of Doom, but they don't serve our purpose of creating an ultra minimal educational source-port for exploring the engine itself.

 ### Zen in the build system
 - Complete dependency management and virtualized development environment with `Nix`.
 Install `nix`, and run `nix-shell shell.nix` in the project root. **Now you have all of the projects dependencies in an isolated space.** There's no need for your systems package manager to know about us.